SEALABQualityGroup/steady-state/README.md

 # Towards effective assessment of steady state performance in Java software: Are we there yet?

-Replication package of the work *Towards effective assessment of steady state performance in Java software: Are we there yet?*".
+Replication package of the work ‟*Towards effective assessment of steady state performance in Java software: Are we there yet?* ”.

 **Requirements**
 - Python 3.6